3F/web.vsSBE/Features/Strings.md

 rev321]
 ```

-you can use the Replace() method for replace to any compatible sequence, e.g.:
+you can use the Replace() method for changing on any compatible sequence, e.g.:

 ```
 #!java